clux/kubecon2020/source/slides.md

 notes:
 - typed api methods in client go
 - getters/updaters/patchers/replacers/listers/deleters/watchers
-- 200 line file for this struct
+- 200 line file for this object
+- go to pod, show same except subresouce and object it acts on

 ---
 #### client-go: Pod